 However, there should be no illusions that the implementation of a buffer zone can be guaranteed.
 Syria’s leadership will do what suits it, not what the United States — or Russia — demands.
 Success may be possible as long as U.S. policymakers have clear expectations of the limited parameters involved in achieving this goal.
 But setting their sights any higher will probably ensure that the United States will meet with failure in the region.

-Michael Sharnoff is a member of ASMEA and associate professor of Middle East Studies at the Daniel Morgan Graduate School of National Security.
+Michael Sharnoff is a member of ASMEA and an associate professor at the National Defense University’s Near East South Asia Center for Strategic Studies in Washington, D.C

 The opinions expressed here are his own.